-CLAIR provides Japanese language courses which Participants can enrol in before and after arriving in Japan in order to improve their Japanese abilities as well as promote understanding of Japan through Japanese after returning home.
-Participants are also required to participate in any training designated as mandatory by the Contracting Organisation or CLAIR.
+CLAIR provides Japanese language courses which participants can enrol in before or after arriving in Japan in order to improve their Japanese abilities as well as promote understanding of Japan through the Japanese language after returning home.
+Participants are also required to participate in any training designated as mandatory by the contracting organisation or CLAIR.